How To Hold a Football When Running With 5 Points Of Pressure

 how to run with the football bicep pressure

-LeSean can get away with this because of his great ability to make defenders miss.
+Great running backs like LeSean can get away with this because of his ability to make defenders miss.
 However, if he were an “in-between the tackles” runner, we’d see a high majority of fumbles.

 This is also one of the worst habits we see in younger players.
-They try to emulate LeSean and think it’s wonderful to have the ball swinging around as he does.
+They try to emulate NFL players and think it’s cool to have the ball swinging around as he does.

 If you’re a youth coach or a father of a younger player, fix this habit immediately so it doesn’t grow old with them.